aimee-mcneil-melville/ToDo-Full-Stack/README.md

 export default App
 ```

 The `App` component is implemented as a stateless functional component.
 The `props` are defined in `client/index.js` if you're curious.
 We use the width and height of the window to center the circle in the browser.
 This component renders [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG): an `<svg>` element with an SVG `<circle>` element in it.
-It has a radius of 256px (`r`) and is filled with a transparent red established in `public/css/app.css`.
+It has a radius of 256px (`r`) and is filled with a translucent grey established in `public/css/app.css`.
 It's important to note that this JSX will render The SVG elements, _not React controls_.
 We know this because `<svg>` and `<circle>` are lower case.

 ## The requirements